 Baking soda: Baking soda will definitely make chicken more silky smooth.
 But use very sparingly.
 If you add too much, the meat will taste funny.
 But if you want to experiment with it, add a pinch when you add the cornstarch.

 Sugar-free stir-fry sauce

-I have experimented with the sauce until I was happy with a simple sauce that did not have sugar.
+I experimented with the sauce until I was happy with a simple sauce that did not have sugar.
 But if you want, you can add a little sugar when you try this.

 Prepare the veggies by dicing up red bell pepper, garlic, and ginger.
 Chop up the green onion and separate the green and white parts.
-If the dried peppers have steams, remove them.
+If the dried peppers have stems, remove them.
 Cut the dried peppers into small pieces but leave them big enough that people can see them and pick them out if they do not want to eat them.

 When you’re ready to cook, get all of your ingredients and utensils within arm’s reach of your cooktop.
 It is also a good idea to have them lined up in the order that they will be used.

 To cook the dish, heat a wok until it just starts to smoke.
 Add the oil and swirl to coat the wok.
-Add the chicken and gently spread out.
+Add the chicken and gently spread it out.
 Let sit for thirty seconds or so to develop a crust and release it from the wok.

 Flip the chicken over and repeat.
 If you try and move the chicken too early, it will tear and leave some stuck to the wok.

 After you have a little crust on both sides, add the peanuts and Stir Fry for about one minute.
 Make a well in the center of the wok, and if it’s dry, add a little oil.
 Then add the garlic, ginger, white part of the green onion, and bell pepper.
 Cook for about one minute, then add the dried peppers and green onion.